rajputnavya/DiagnoStat/README.md

 # DiagnoStat : Multiple Disease Prediction Web App

-- Developed a web application that aims to provide users with accurate and personalized predictions about their health conditions by implementing Machine Learning algorithms, deployed using Streamlit cloud.
+- A web application that aims to provide users with accurate and personalized predictions about their health conditions by implementing Machine Learning algorithms, deployed using Streamlit cloud.
 This web app predicts whether a person has Heart, Diabetes or Parkinsons disease using data entered by user.
 - Accomplished an average accuracy of 93.83%.